fbaew/visualizers/README.md

 triangles vanish.
 Finished polygons keep floating and can be clicked to explode back into triangles.
 Use **Toggle Settings** to adjust triangle count, snap distance and pulse radius.

+## Mandelbrot Visualizer

+Open `mandelbrot/index.html` to explore the Mandelbrot set.
+Scroll the mouse wheel to zoom toward or away from the cursor.
+The settings panel lets you adjust the maximum iteration count and shift the colour palette.

+## Particles Visualizer

+Open `particles/index.html` for a drifting particle system.
+Particles wander randomly and leave a fading trail on the canvas.
+Use the settings to change the particle count.

+## Spirograph Visualizer

+Open `spirograph/index.html` to watch spirograph curves being drawn.
+Sliders control the outer and inner radii, the pen offset and the drawing speed.